mcarvin8/sf-git-package-retrievals/README.md

 - `PACKAGE_NAME` should be the file-name of the XML, not the full-path.
 Example: `CustomObjects.xml`

 These schedules should be set up on the org branch you want to retrieve metadata for.

+## Adding to SFDX Project Template

+You can easily slide this into an existing sfdx project (`sfdx-project.json` file) by adding the `bash` and `packages` sub-folders into the `scripts` folder and then add the jobs to your CI/CD configuration file.

+Your project's `.gitignore` should be updated to ignore the `manifest` folder.